temperatio/recipress/readme.txt

 * Localization
 * Contextual Help and Pointers
-* Sidebar widgets for listing Recipes, Cuisines, Courses, Skill Levels, and an Ingredient Cloud
 * ReciPress Pro!
 [Sign up](http://www.recipress.com) for updates!

 I'll also be opening a support area and releasing a "Pro" version soon at [ReciPress.com](http://www.recipress.com).
 Be sure to visit the site and like us, follow us, or subscribe to email updates for more news on that.